chaoyanjie/software-principles/README.md

 and hierarchy.
 It is a semantic rather than merely syntactic relation, because it intends to guarantee semantic interoperability of types in a hierarchy, object types in particular.

+## Interface segregation principle

+The interface-segregation principle (ISP) states that no client should be forced to depend on methods it does not use.
+ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.
+Such shrunken interfaces are also called role interfaces.
+ISP is intended to keep a system decoupled and thus easier to refactor, change, and redeploy.
+ISP is one of the five SOLID principles of object-oriented design, similar to the High Cohesion Principle of GRASP.

+## Dependency inversion principle

+In object-oriented design, the dependency inversion principle refers to a specific form of decoupling software modules.
+When following this principle, the conventional dependency relationships established from high-level, policy-setting modules to low-level, dependency modules are reversed, thus rendering high-level modules independent of the low-level module implementation details.
+The principle states:

+1. High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+2. Abstractions should not depend on details.
+Details should depend on abstractions.